 Region Alert was built from the ground up to solve this specific problem.
 Here is how our local-language monitoring works:

 Source coverage across 100+ languages.
-We monitor Telegram channels, local radio feeds, community forums, regional news sites, and social media platforms in the languages that carry the earliest signals.
+We monitor local-language channels, community channels, regional news sites, and social media platforms in the languages that carry the earliest signals.
 Not just the major languages, the dialects and regional variants that carry the most granular intelligence.

-Human-vetted AI, not raw machine translation.
-Our AI models are trained on regional idioms, slang, and security-specific terminology.
-When a Kyrgyz channel uses a local expression to describe a checkpoint, our system understands the operational meaning.
+Human-vetted automation, not raw machine translation.
+Our models are trained on regional idioms, slang, and security-specific terminology.
+When a local-language channel uses a local expression to describe a checkpoint, our system understands the operational meaning.
 Human analysts verify high-priority signals before they reach your team.

 Contextual threat detection.
 We do not just translate words, we identify threats.
-Our system recognizes that a Hausa radio broadcast discussing "fuel shortages at the depot" is a supply chain signal, that a Georgian Telegram post about "road closures near Parliament" is a protest signal, and that a Tajik forum thread about "visitors from the south" may indicate cross-border armed group movement.
+Our system recognizes that a local-language source discussing "fuel shortages at the depot" is a supply chain signal, that a local-language post about "road closures near Parliament" is a protest signal, and that a local-language thread about "visitors from the south" may indicate cross-border armed group movement.

 Delivery in minutes, not hours.
 Alerts arrive via Slack, email, or the Region Alert dashboard within minutes of detection.
 Your team gets the intelligence at step 1 of the cascade, not step 6.

 Every major security incident in every high-risk region follows the same pattern: the local-language sources know first.
-The question is whether your organization has access to those sources or whether you are waiting 12-24 hours for the English translation.
+The question is whether your organization has access to those sources or whether you are waiting on the English translation.

 Local language intelligence is not a niche capability.
 It is the foundation of effective security operations in non-Western markets.
 Without it, you are operating with a half-day blind spot, at minimum.
 With it, you see what locals see, when they see it.